PolusAI/jupyterlab-extensions/jupyter-dataset/TESTING-COPY-SNIPPET.md

 - Copy snippet works when a **dataset is selected** (notebook selection is **not** required).
 - `.head()` is included for `pandas` only; `numpy` format omits it.
-- The **Apply** button still inserts a loader cell server-side; Copy snippet is a client-side clipboard copy.

 ---